vjoel/fsdb/README.markdown

 ### Performance

-- Profiling says that Thread.exclusive consumes about 20% of cpu.
-Also, Thread.stop and Thread.run when there are multiple threads.
-Using Thread.critical in places where it is safe to do so (no exceptions raised) instead of Thread.exclusive would reduce this to an estimated 6%.
-  ((See faster-modex .rb and faster-mutex.rb.))

-- Better way of waiting for file lock in the multithread case

-  - this may be unfixable until ruby has native threads

-- Use shared memory for the cache, so write is not necessary after edit.

-  - actually, this may not make much sense

-- Option for Database to ignore file locking and possibility of other writers.

 - fetch could use the cache better if the cache kept the file contents string as well as the loaded object.
 Then the #stale! call would only have to wipe the reference to the object, and could leave the contents string.
 But